-A mechanic’s lien is a document that can be publicly filed by a person or entity that improves real property, when they believe that they were not fully compensated.
-Usually, contractors, subcontractors or material suppliers will file liens; although architects and engineers can file them as well, in certain situations.
+A mechanic's lien is a document that can be publicly filed by a person or entity that improves real property, when they believe that they were not fully compensated for their work.
+Usually, contractors, subcontractors, or material suppliers will file liens; although architects and engineers can file them as well, in certain situations.

-For example, let's say you had a contract with a general contractor to renovate your home for a lump sum of $20,000.
-The contractor did all of the work, yet you paid him only $10,000.
+Let's say you had a contract with a general contractor to renovate your home for a lump sum of $20,000.
+The contractor did all of the work, yet you paid only $10,000.
 The contractor could sue you for breach of contract for the remaining $10,000, and could also file a lien on your property for that same amount.

 Similarly, imagine that the contractor in the above example hired a plumbing subcontractor, ABC Plumbing, Corp., for $10,000 but paid it only $2,000.
 The subcontractor neglected to pay the plumber the remaining $8,000.
-The subcontractor can sue the contractor for breach of contract, and can also file a lien directly on your property!
+The subcontractor can sue the contractor for breach of contract, and can also file a lien directly against your property!

 Liens are typically filed in the clerk's office of the county where the property is located, and thus are publicly available.
 They represent a cloud on your title to the home.
 In other words, a lien indicates to the world that the lienor has a legal interest in the property in the amount of the lien.

 The purpose of liens is to create a relatively inexpensive, efficient mechanism for companies or individual contractors to obtain payments they are owed.
 Liens can give bargaining power to small outfits, for example to ensure that big owners, developers, or contractors do not cheat them.
 At the same time, liens can cause aggravation for owners, sometimes unjustly.